 There have been major political developments in Israel during the past two weeks.
 The latest?

-There have been major political developments in Israel during the past two weeks.
+Background: There have been major political developments in Israel during the past two weeks.
 The latest came on Tuesday (4 January) when President Ephraim Katzir formally asked Prime Minister Rabin to form a new government -- at the same time as news broke that Israeli Housing Minister Avraham Ofer had committed suicide.

 One of Mr. Ofer's last public appearances took place in December, when he accompanied Mr. Rabin on this tour of a new housing estate at Yamit.
 Mr. Ofer had been a minister in Mr. Rabin's labour alignment and most Israelis were stunned to her of his death.
 Before entering the government Mr. Ofer was Director-General of the giant Shikun Ovdim construction firm, owned by a trade union group.